How does this medication work? What will it do for me?

-Liver function: Small changes to electrolytes and fluid in the body can cause large changes to liver function.
+Liver function: Small changes to electrolytes and fluid in the body can cause changes to liver function.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 Potassium levels: Spironolactone - hydrochlorothiazide can have varying effects on blood potassium levels.
 Your doctor will check these levels with blood tests and advise you on the appropriate intake of potassium.

 Sensitivity to sunlight: This medication may increase the sensitivity of the skin to sunlight, increasing the risk of sunburn.
 Avoid exposure to sunlight for long periods of time, particularly between the hours of 10 am and 2 pm, while you are taking this medication.
 Wear a broad-spectrum sunscreen and lip balm with an SPF of 30 or higher.
 If you notice any unusual skin rash or peeling, contact your doctor immediately.